-A two second delay of the output can be activated by setting DIP switch 1 to the ON position.
+A two second delay of the output can be activated by setting DIP switch 2 on the two-position, PC board mounted DIP switch (labeled SW2) to the \emph{ON} position.
 Output delay is the time the detector output is delayed after a vehicle first enters the loop detection zone.
 If the two second Output Delay feature is activated, the output relay will only be turned on after two seconds have passed with a vehicle continuously present in the loop detection zone.
 If the vehicle leaves the loop detection zone during the two second delay interval, detection is aborted and the next vehicle to enter the loop detection zone will initiate a new full two second delay interval.
 The detector provides an indication that a vehicle is being detected but that the output is being delayed, by flashing the front panel DET LED at a four Hz rate with a 50% duty cycle.

 The factory default setting is OFF (no Output Delay).

-III.
-Reset
+III Reset

-Pressing the front panel RESET pushbutton or changing any DIP switch position (except 1 or 2) will reset the detector.
+Pushing the front panel RESET pushbutton or changing any DIP switch position (except 1 or 2) will reset the detector.
 After changing the frequency selection switches, the detector must be reset.

-IV.
-Call Memory
+IV Call Memory